ibm-cloud-docs/containers/cs_ingress_types.md

 4. Click the instance's name.
 The **Your certificates** details page opens.

 The IBM-generated certificate for the default Ingress subdomain exists in your cluster's {{site.data.keyword.cloudcerts_short}} instance.
 However, you have full control over your cluster's {{site.data.keyword.cloudcerts_short}} instance and can use {{site.data.keyword.cloudcerts_short}} to upload your own TLS certificates or order TLS certificates for your custom domains.

+Do not delete your cluster's {{site.data.keyword.cloudcerts_short}} instance.
+When you delete your cluster, the {{site.data.keyword.cloudcerts_short}} instance for your cluster is also automatically deleted.
+Any certificates that are stored in the {{site.data.keyword.cloudcerts_short}} instance for your cluster are deleted when the {{site.data.keyword.cloudcerts_short}} instance is deleted.
+{: important}

+#### Managing secrets for certificates

 To manage the secrets for TLS certificates in your cluster, you can use the `ibmcloud ks ingress secret` set of commands.
 * For example, you can import a certificate from {{site.data.keyword.cloudcerts_short}} to a Kubernetes secret in your cluster: